redhat-performance/jetlag/docs/tips-and-vars.md

 install_performance_addon_operator: true
 ```

-**Please Note**
+> [!NOTE]
-* Performance Addon Operator is not available in OCP 4.11 or higher.
+> The Performance Addon Operator is not available in OCP 4.11 or higher.
 The PAO code was moved into the Node Tuning Operator in OCP 4.11

 ## Updating the OCP version